 |Core Series: Teaching the Challenging Learner||The Difficult Learner: Recognition, Reporting and Remediation||

 |Core Series: Evaluation and Effective Feedback||Providing Effective Feedback on Interprofessional Communication Skills of Residents and Medical Students||

 |Core Series: Clinical Teaching||Debriefing with GAS: Lessons from simulation for bedside teaching||

 Many of our programs are video recorded.
 Videos are posted online when available.
 Please note that many of these workshops are interactive in nature.
 Group work and discussions may not be fully captured by the recording.

 Individuals attending five of the Core Series sessions within a three-year time frame will receive a Certificate of Participation from the Program in Educational Faculty Development.

-Core Series: The Core Series consists of seven large-group presentations on common topics within medical education.
+Core Series: The Core Series consists of eight large-group presentations on common topics within medical education.
 Designed specifically for medical educators, these sessions are open to all faculty, residents and community preceptors.
 The Core Series will be offered on an annual basis.
 CME credits for each session are available to participants.